srflaxu40/ansible-m31/README.md

 # ansible-m31

 Run, pack, and provision your infrastructure with Ansible code against Amazon's Cloud (AWS).
-Test your code on-the-fly with ansible-kitchen.
+Test your code on-the-fly with ansible-kitchen, and docker for mac.

 # Development Setup